 Note: The software may ask you to choose the type of license to use.
 You may choose a COMSOL Multiphysics license, or if you are comfortable installing a COMSOL Server, you may choose a COMSOL Server license.
 The latter requires extra configuration steps.
 With a server license, a COMSOL Multiphysics application (designer created) can be run in major web browsers on platforms.
 If you need more information, search the COMSOL website before determining the type of licence you need.

-The License Information window displays the valid licenses that you have, as shown in Figure 3.
+The License Information window displays the valid licenses that you have.

 - Click Close.